1980 Livermore earthquake: Faulting

-Surface faulting consisting of discontinued and small offsets occurred along the Greenville and Las Positas faults.
+Northwest-trending surface faulting consisting of discontinued and small offsets occurred along the Greenville and Las Positas faults.
 At least 4.2 km of rupture occurred on the Greenville Fault, but it may have extended south to Interstate Highway 580, giving a possible total length of 6.2 km.
+However, for most of the measured Greenville Fault surface rupture length, it was mainly was gaps of absent faulting.
+A maximum right-lateral offset of 25 mm and vertical offset of 50 mm was measured by United States Geological Survey scientists who added that these figures included an unspecified amount of aseismic slip and gravity effects.
+The surface rupture trace aligned well with a strand of the Greenville Fault previously mapped in 1977.

-Surface faulting was sparse along the rupture.
-A maximum right-lateral offset of 25 mm and vertical offset of 50 mm was recorded.
-A 0.5 km rupture was located 0.12–0.25 km east of the main rupture, and 25 m away from another known fault.
-The secondary break produced 20 cm of right-lateral offset, and 40 mm of extension.
-Offset was also recorded along at least 1.1 km of the Las Positas Fault Zone.
-These consisted of small left-lateral offsets.
+A secondary rupture of 0.5 km rupture was located 0.12–0.25 km east of the main rupture.
+This subsidiary rupture was about 25 m away from another fault mapped in the 1977 survey.
+The break produced 20 cm of right-lateral offset and 40 mm of extension.
+Another rupture located 0.3 km southwest of the main zone produced predominantly extensional features with a minor right-lateral element.
+This rupture occurred 80 to 100 m from the mapped Greenville Fault strand.
+Offset was also recorded along a zone that aligned with mapped portions of the Las Positas Fault.
+These were on Vasco and Tesla roads which featured 0.5 mm and 1.5 mm of left-lateral displacements, respectively.
+Based on interpreting the location of these ruptures, the inferred rupture length on the Las Positas Fault was at least 1.1 km.